 How Do Radio Telescopes Work?

 A typical radio telescope, regardless of its size and shape, has several main components.
 First is the dish, or the antenna.
-The size and shape are dictated by the frequencies the instruments are built to detect.
+The size and shape are dictated by the frequencies the instruments are built to detect and the fine details astronomers want to image.

 A dish needs to be big to gather up the very weak signals from distant sources in the cosmos onto their detectors.
-It focuses the signal from a distant object toward its center.
-There, a detector receives the signal and it gets sent through subreflectors on to a signal booster to amplify the signal if it’s very weak.
-There may also be a signal analyzer along the way.
-Eventually, the data goes to a recorder.
-It may travel there through a tubular structure called a waveguide, depending on the design of the telescope.
+It focuses the signal from a distant object onto a subreflector above the dish.
+This reflects the signal to a detector and then on to a signal booster to amplify the signal if it’s very weak.
+The data is then recorded for later study.

-In recent decades, radio astronomers have built large arrays of dishes that help gather very fine detail about an object or event radiating in radio frequencies.
-The larger the array, the better the detail.
-Some arrays stretch across a third of Earth’s surface or more!
+In recent decades, radio astronomers have built large arrays of dishes that help gather very fine detail about an object or cosmic event.
+The more extended the array, the better the detail.
+Some arrays stretch far across Earth’s surface!
 They use the concept of interferometry to get very highly detailed looks at radio-bright objects.

-While “bigger” usually means “brighter images” with more fine detail, telescopes can only get so big.The amount of detail possible is also dependent on what wavelength the telescope observing in.
-To get Hubble-like resolution, a radio telescope would have to be many miles across.
-So when radio astronomers want a finely detailed look at a distant object, they point a set of telescopes at that object then use precise timing and a supercomputer to have them act as one giant telescope.
-Each one gathers radio waves that need to be combined in clever ways, allowing astronomers to produce images with the detail of a huge telescope equal to the separation between the component telescopes.
-Using computers and signal processing, all those signals are combined to create what’s called a high-resolution image.
+While “bigger” usually means “brighter images” with more fine detail, telescopes can only get so big.The amount of detail possible is also dependent on the telescope’s wavelength of operation.
+To get Hubble-like resolution, a radio telescope would have to be many kilometers across.
+So when radio astronomers want a finely detailed look at a distant object, they point a set of antennas at that object then use precise timing and a supercomputer to have them act as one giant telescope.
+Each antennas gathers radio waves that need to be combined in clever ways, allowing astronomers to produce images with the detail of a huge telescope equal to the separation between the component telescopes.
+Using computers and signal processing, all those signals are combined to create a high-resolution image.

 Avoiding Interference from Modern Society

 Radio astronomy requires a very quiet environment.
 That doesn’t mean people have to be silent when a telescope is working.
-To a radio telescope or array, “quiet” means “no interference by other radio emissions.”
-It is very hard to find radio quiet places on Earth, but a few still exist.
-Those locations are prized by radio astronomers because they allow for precise observations of radio waves from space.
+To a radio telescope, “quiet” means “no interference by other radio emissions.”
+It is very hard to find radio-quiet places on Earth, but a few still exist.
+Those locations are prized by radio astronomers because they allow for more pristine observations of radio waves from space.

 Want to learn more about interferometry?